Page cover

 beacon> execute-assembly C:\Tools\SharpUp\SharpUp\bin\Release\SharpUp.exe audit

-beacon> execute-assembly C:\Tools\SharpUp\SharpUp\bin\Release\SharpUp.exe ModifiableServices
+beacon> execute-assembly C:\Tools\SharpUp\SharpUp\bin\Release\SharpUp.exe audit ModifiableServices

 #Enumerate ACLs